Getting Your Financial Ducks In A Row Rotating Header Image

 The Post-55 Exception to the 10% Penalty for Withdrawals from 401(k)

 Most of the time, when taking a distribution from a 401(k) or other Qualified Retirement Plan (QRP) prior to age 59½, there generally is a 10% penalty that applies.
-That is, unless one of the exceptions applies – hardship primarily, although there are others.
+That is, unless one of the exceptions applies.

 If you happen to be over age 55 when you leave employment, there is another exception that applies.
-Any distribution that you take from the QRP, as long as you were at least 55 years of age when you left employment, will not be subjected to the 10% penalty, only ordinary income tax.
+Any distribution that you take from the QRP, as long as you were at least 55 years of age when you left employment, will not be subjected to the 10% penalty.
+Only ordinary income tax will apply to the withdrawal.

-This provision only applies to QRPs, not to IRAs.
+This provision only applies to QRPs, such as a 401(k) or 403(b), and not to IRAs.
 So if you’re leaving employment at or after age 55 but before reaching 59½, it can be in your best interest to not rollover your QRP to an IRA, at least until after you reach 59½.
 Even if you don’t need the money right away, it could be beneficial to have the source of funds available penalty-free.

 For retiring police, firefighters and medics, the age for this exception is 50 – so these folks can take distributions from their QRPs after age 50 if they’ve left employment without penalty.